fanteastick/quartz-test/content/index.md

 %% See the [documentation](https://quartz.jzhao.xyz). %%

-I spent too long changing things on the site, which is all written out in the [[Quartz customization log]], and I also have some more ideas for changing things ([[Quartz Inspos and Alternatives]]), but I still need a [[Quartz Cheatsheet|cheatsheet]] to remember what I'm doing.
+I spent too long changing things on the site, which is all written out in the [[Quartz customization log]], and I also have some more ideas for changing things ([[Quartz Snippets]]), but I still need a [[Quartz Cheatsheet|cheatsheet]] to remember what I'm doing.

 I have some [[blog ideas]] too!
 And I've [[Infinite boredom|been up to]] various things lately.